 Housing is generally deemed as one of the most important basic human needs, alongside water, food, health and safety.
-As it stands, Nigeria is one of the world's densely populated where many of its cities are mega cities with equally mega housing problems.
+As it stands, Nigeria is one of the worlds densely populated where many of its cities are mega cities with equally mega housing problems.
 The production and consumption of housing is at the core of Nigeria's development agenda because it is fundamental to development and individual well-being.
 Despite years of action, housing still continues to be a critical issue in Nigeria especially among the poor despite being a strategy to achieving the MDGs.
-To be able to situate the country to tackle her numerous housing problems key policy documents recommended a recapitalization of the Federal Mortgage Bank of Nigeria to the tune of N62.5 million for four (4) years 2010-2013.
-It is unfortunate to note that such is yet to happen looking at evidence in table 9 below.
+To be able to situate the country to tackle her numerous housing problems key policy documents recommended a recapitalization of the

-&lt;sup>9 The amount is for items 1-5 in the table.
+11 The amount is for items 1-5 in the table.